jerry1249756/LSV_final/README.md

  make
 ```

-3. Put the circuit under ALS into the `testcases/` directory.
-The EPFL benchmarks can be found in [link](https://github.com/lsils/benchmarks).

 ## Usage

 Use the command to execute our program.
 We support two kinds of error type, `er` and `hd`.